Fillability obstructions for high-dimensional confoliations: Applications

 \subsection{Closed Reeb orbits from confoliated bLobs}

-The proof goes through exactly as in \cite{AlbHof09}.
-The only difference is that the theory of strong symplectic fillings of confoliations developed above is needed to deal with the fact that the positive boundary of the cobordism is not contact.
+The proof of \Cref{thm:contractible_reeb_orbit} is analogous to that in the contact case from \cite{AlbHof09}.
+The only difference is that the theory of symplectic fillings of confoliations is needed to deal with the fact that the positive boundary of the cobordism is not contact.
 Here are some additional details.

 Let us start by proving the first part of the statement.
-Assume by contradiction that the stable Hamiltonian structure $(\lambda,\omega)$ at the bottom of the cobordism has no closed Reeb orbits.
+Assume by contradiction that the stable Hamiltonian structure $(\lambda,\omega)$ at the bottom of the cobordism has no contractible closed Reeb orbits.
+As it is customary in SFT, we complete the cobordism at the negative end with a negative symplectization of $(\lambda,\omega)$.
+We then use an almost complex structure $J$ that is as in the proof of \Cref{thm:obstruction_fillability} near the positive boundary, cylindrical at the negative end, and generic elsewhere.

-As done in the proof of \Cref{thm:obstruction_fillability}, for a proper choice of $J$, one can construct a local Bishop family of $J$-holomorphic disks stemming from the binding of the transversely-exact confoliated bLob.
-This gives rise as before to a moduli space $\cM$ of $J$-holomorphic disks.
+As done in the proof of \Cref{thm:obstruction_fillability}, one can construct a local Bishop family of $J$-holomorphic disks stemming from the binding of the transversely-exact confoliated bLob.
+This gives rise, as before, to a moduli space $\cM$ of unparametrized $J$-holomorphic disks, with boundary condition on the transversely-exact confoliated bLob (minus the binding and the boundary).

+We now consider the energy of the curves in this moduli space, where we intend it here in the SFT sense at the negative end (as defined, e.g.\ in \cite[Section 9.2]{Wendl_SFTLectures}).
+For this type of energy, global energy bounds for the curves in the moduli space can be argued as in \Cref{thm:obstruction_fillability}.
+Hence one can apply Gromov's and additionally SFT compactness \cite{BEHWZ} theorems.

-Global energy bounds for the curves in the moduli space can be argued as in \Cref{thm:obstruction_fillability}, hence one can apply Gromov's and SFT compactness \cite{BEHWZ} theorems.
-Here, there could be, a priori, SFT-type breaking in pseudo-holomorphic buildings, but the assumption (by contradiction) of the lack of closed Reeb orbits for the stable Hamiltonian structure $(\lambda,\omega)$ at the bottom of the cobordism actually prevents this from happening.
-Moreover, exactly as argued in the proof of \Cref{thm:obstruction_fillability}, one can see that there cannot be any disk bubbling; in other words, the only degeneration possible is to a nodal curve containing only sphere bubbles.
+Now, exactly as argued in the proof of \Cref{thm:obstruction_fillability}, one can see that there cannot be any sphere- nor disk-bubbling.
+The main difference in this case, with respect to \Cref{thm:obstruction_fillability}, is that there could be, a priori, SFT-type breaking in pseudo-holomorphic buildings at the negative end.
+However, the assumption (by contradiction) of the lack of contractible closed Reeb orbits for the stable Hamiltonian structure $(\lambda,\omega)$ at the bottom of the cobordism actually prevents this from happening.
+Indeed, any non-trivial SFT-type pseudo-holomorphic building arising as SFT-limit of $J$-holomorphic disks with boundary on the confoliated bLob at the positive boundary must involve at least one \emph{contractible} periodic orbit of a Reeb vector field at the negative boundary.

-At this point, the same argument as in the proof of \Cref{thm:obstruction_fillability} allows us to reach a contradiction, which originated exactly from the assumption that there are no closed Reeb orbits at the negative end.
+At this point, the same argument as in the proof of \Cref{thm:obstruction_fillability} allows us to reach a contradiction, and this originated exactly from the assumption that there are no contractible closed Reeb orbits at the negative end.
+This concludes the proof.